kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Added to utils SCANWORD uword to show key press codes which helps in working out F keys for example
 * DONE Added bitwise AND and OR to logic words

-* TEST Need a single bit SPI out set high or low - SPIBO - Written and to test
-* TEST Need a single bit SPI in read high or low - SPIBI - Written and to test

 1st Apr 2026
 ------------